 Aomi Kikuchi is a textile artist based in Kyoto, Japan.
 She holds a BFA from Kyoto University of Art & Design (Japan) and an MFA from Pratt Institute (USA).
-Aomi has exhibited her work throughout the world including at Woman’s Essence Show 2020 (Rome), The First Suzhou Craft Biennale 2021(China), and will exhibit at Art Laguna 2021(Italy).
+Aomi has exhibited her work throughout the world including at Woman’s Essence Show 2020 (Rome), The First Suzhou Craft Biennale 2021(China), and Art Laguna 2021(Italy).

 Her work is based on Japanese aesthetic principles and the teachings of the Buddha.